rselbach/jwtdebug/docs/CONFIG.md

 Settings are applied in the following order of precedence (highest to lowest):

-1. Command-line flags explicitly set by the user
+1. Command-line flags that were explicitly set by the user.
-2. Settings from the configuration file
+2. Settings loaded from the configuration file (picked using the search order above).
-3. Default values
+3. Built‑in defaults.

-This means that command-line flags will always override settings from the configuration file, allowing you to temporarily override your saved preferences.
+Only flags you explicitly set on the command line override config values; otherwise the config file fills in those options.

 ## Configuration Options